 There are more paid apps for iPhones than for Android.
 Although the essential apps everyone uses are free on both platforms, when you get out of this bubble, you find that more apps in the App Store are paid, compared to Android.
 That is probably because Apple’s audience is considered to be more willing to spend money on apps than Google’s audience.
 But, that also means that the apps for iOS are usually less filled with ads.

 Some apps from the App Store are better than their Android counterparts.
 Apple is known for its high standards regarding the apps that make it through its App Store.
 That means that developers must create apps that pass specific usability and quality criteria that are established by the company.
-As a direct consequence, many third-party apps are more polished than what you find in the Play Store for Android.
+As a direct consequence, many third-party apps are more polished than what you find in the Play Store for Android, but for learning more about technology there are sites as John Tech Info that have all the information necessary.

 The home screen on iOS is not easily customized as the one on Android.
 The Android ecosystem allows you to customize everything.
 Unlike the home screen on an Android system, The iOS is limited and difficult to personalize.